enkidevs/curriculum/CSS/Drawing/css-pseudo-elements.md

 }
 ```

-Note that we are able to use pseudo elements with CSS classes as well:
+Pseudo elements can be combined with any other CSS selector, here's an example with a class:

 ```
 p.first_paragraph::first-line{